-- Provide students with the student worksheet packet. - Ask them to fill out the necessary information on the first page of the package, including: - the date of their most recent birthday (be sure they include the day of the week) - the names of the community, monitoring station, and weather station that are closest to your school-you should have already identified these. - Provide a demonstration of how to search for the required data on both the provincial and federal websites.
+- Provide students with the Student Worksheet Packet - Ask them to fill out the necessary information on the first page, including: - the date of their most recent birthday (be sure they include the day of the week - this will be important for Part #2 of the activity) - the names of the community, monitoring station, and weather station that are closest to your school - you should have already identified these following the instructions above. - Provide a demonstration of how to search for the required data on both the provincial and federal websites. - Have students complete Part #1 of the activity, which asks them to locate, record, and interpret AQHI, pollutant, and weather data.